-- To anticipate a timely hearing after filing charges.
-(Cases reported just prior to the end of a quarter may be delayed by the quarter break period.) - ii.
+- To anticipate a timely hearing or resolution after charges have been filed.
+(Cases reported just prior to the end of a quarter, or during the summer may be delayed by the quarter or summer break period.) - ii.
 To receive written notification of existing counseling, health, mental health, victim advocacy, legal assistance, and other services available to survivors both on-campus and in the community. - iii.
 To receive written notification of available assistance with changing academic, living, transportation, and working situations, if requested and if reasonable, regardless of whether or not campus police or local law enforcement are notified. - iv.
-To be accompanied to the hearing and any preliminary meetings by a CARE advocate and a person (or persons) of support, of their choice. - v.
+To be accompanied to the hearing and any preliminary meetings by a CARE advocate and/or a person (or persons) of support, of their choice. - v.
 To be present for the duration of the hearing. - vi.
 To have the opportunity to make statements regarding the incident and/or personal impact. - vii.
 To be informed as soon as possible, and simultaneously with the accused, of the outcome of the hearing, the procedures for appealing the results of the proceeding, any change to the results that occur prior to the time that such results become final, and when such results become final.